discapes/blurring/README.md

 # blurring

-Simple program to blur an image.
+Simple program to blur an image, do edge detection or other convolution kernels.
 Uses the EGL DRM platform to initialize OpenGL, so it can be run even without a display server.
 Run the program without arguments or with -h to see usage.

 - Compiletime dependencies: meson
 - Runtime dependencies: mesa, glew, glfw, stb_image